SelfMagician/Magic/index.md

 -   Thinking point and applying.
 -   Shield dimensions can be of choice.
 -   A thing becomes Self thing when looked with eyes by Self with the intent of ownership, and the originally looked Self should give consent for replacement of ownership to another Self.
--   Entry applies to Body and 9 hole.
+-   Entry applies to 9 hole.
 -   Non-Self on Self should not crush Self.

 Note: